Evaluator Guide · Phase-Aware Reading Order

 On key-person risk

 The work is unusually founder-concentrated, yes.
-But the strongest mitigation is not pretending that concentration does not exist — it is documentation, structure, manifests, proof packs, protocols, and transferability of the underlying IP.
-The portfolio is not only embodied in the founder; it has already been partially externalized through SHA-256-verified, version-controlled documentation.
+But the strongest mitigation is not pretending that concentration does not exist — it is documentation, structure, manifests, evidence packages, protocols, and transferability of the underlying IP.
+The portfolio is not only embodied in the founder; parts of it have been externalized through documents, manifests, hashes, timestamps, public pages, and review packages.
+These support diligence; they do not replace diligence.

 Concern 02